quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 Code Sample
 ***********

-After all this work let's take a look at the code produced.
+After all this work, let's take a look at the code produced.

 Here is the code to obfuscate: